 The Blue Room acquired its marvellous deep blue colour from Lady Leonie Leslie, before she later moved into the Mauve Room.
-Subsequently it was transformed to an `Odeon cinema' cum TV room, with suitably hideous colours and plastic seats, for Sammy and her little sister, Camilla.
+Subsequently it was transformed to an 'Odeon cinema' style TV room, with suitably hideous colours and plastic seats, for Sammy Leslie and her little sister, Camilla.
 Upon it’s restoration as a guest room, Sammy faithfully reinstated and replicated the blue colour in the bedroom and also the bathroom, which was once a dressing room.
 The Blue Room boasts panoramic views of the gardens and Glaslough lake.

 The walls in the Blue Room are adorned by sketches and paintings and there are panoramic views of the beautiful lake and landscaped gardens.
-The Lady in White is a fine pastel portrait of our lovely American Aunt, Anne Cockrane, as is the smaller sketch beside it.
-Her sister Lady Marjorie Leslie, appears in the second sketch, and in the small oil painting.
-The larger oil is of Lady Baggot, and was painted by her father, the first Sir John Leslie.
-The older lady is Mrs. Henry Clay Ide, mother to Anne and Marjorie, who died at a young age, leaving three daughters, Adelaide, Anne and little Marjorie.
-Their father was Chief Justice of Samoa when the Ides and the Robert Louis Stevensons were the only white people living on the paradise island which inspired Stevenson's famous `Treasure Island.'
-When not busy writing, Stevenson improvised stories for the Ide children!
+The Lady in White is a fine pastel portrait of the lovely American aunt to the Leslie children, Anne Cockran, as is the smaller sketch beside it.
+Her sister Lady Marjorie Leslie appears in the second sketch, and in the small oil painting.
+The larger oil is of Lady Mary Crawshay, and was painted by her father, Sir John Leslie, 1st Bt.
+The older lady is Mrs. Henry Clay Ide, who died at a young age, leaving three daughters, Adelaide, Anne and little Marjorie.